Quasisymmetric Embeddability of Weak Tangents: Counterexamples

-The proof of Proposition \ref{scwte} is rather intuitive, so we just scratch the idea here.
-A point $p$ in a metric carpet $S$ is \emph{porous} if there exists a constant $C > 1$ depending on $p$ such that for any $0 < r < \diam(X)$, there exists a boundary component $\Lambda$ of $S$ in $B(p,r)$ such that
+\begin{proof} The proof of Proposition \ref{scwte} is rather intuitive.
+A metric carpet $S$ is \emph{porous} at a point $p$ if there exists a constant $C > 1$ depending on $p$ such that for any $0 < r < \diam(X)$, there exists a boundary component $\Lambda$ of $S$ in $B(p,r)$ such that